How Long Do I Have To Contest a Will in Texas?

 Undue Influence

-You also have the right to challenge a will on the basis that another person—friend, family member, caretaker, etc.—improperly applied undue pressure to a vulnerable person.
+You also have the right to challenge a will on the basis that another person — friend, family member, caretaker, etc. — improperly applied undue pressure to a vulnerable person.
+Some people are vulnerable to outside pressure when they are in poor health and reliant on outside help.

 Fraud or Forgery

 Contesting a will is complex.
 You need to present a strong, well-supported claim to successfully challenge a will.
-If you have any questions about contesting a will, contact an experienced Texas estate & trust litigation attorney for help.
+If you have any questions about contesting a will, contact an experienced Texas estate and trust litigation attorney for legal advice.

 A probate litigation lawyer will take immediate action to protect your inheritance rights and challenge an illegitimate will.
 “There are statutory deadlines that you need to be aware of.
 When you can file a contest and who has the burden of proof is impacted by when you file your contest, etc.,” says O’Toole.
 “I would never suggest that you try to handle this without an experienced probate litigator.”

-For more information on this area of law, see our overviews of estate planning, wills, trustsprobate and estate administration, and estate and trust litigation.
+For more information on contesting wills, see our overviews of estate planning, wills, trusts, probate and estate administration, and estate and trust litigation.

 What do I do next?